MrLightful/dataviz/README.md

 - The search bar only shows matches in the last level of the taxonomy.
 - Ingestion is batched, so not to overload the database.
 - Ingestion is done async, so http response is immediate & not timing out.
+- Taxonomy's linear name in database is indexed for faster search.

 What's bad: